 Prime Minister from 10 January 1968 to 10 March 1971

-John Grey Gorton was born in Melbourne, Victoria, on 9 September 1911.
+John Grey Gorton was born on 9 September 1911, probably in Melbourne, Victoria.
 Gorton was the second child of John Rose Gorton and Alice Sinn.
 His father was an immigrant who had come from England via South Africa, where he had acquired wealth as a business entrepreneur.
 His mother died when he was seven.

 Gorton was educated at the Headford Preparatory School of Sydney Church of England Grammar ('Shore') School, then Geelong Grammar School.
 He finished his education at Oxford University in the UK.